Membrane technology: Membrane Characterization

-After casting and synthesis of membrane there is need to characterize the prepared membrane to know more details about membrane parameters, like pore size, function group, material properties etc. It is important to know membrane properties so we are able to remove and treat a particulate pollutant, which causes pollution in the environment.
-For characterization following different instruments is used:
+After casting and synthesis of membrane there is need to characterize the prepared membrane to know more details about membrane parameters, like pore size, functional groups, wettability, surface charge, etc. It is important to know membrane properties so we are able to remove and treat a particulate pollutant, which causes pollution in the environment.
+For characterization following different instruments are used: